det-lab/unix-tips/docs/09_shell_scripts.md

     statement2
 fi
 ```
-If the expression is true, the first statement will run, otherwise the second statement will.
+If the first expression is true, the first statement will run, otherwise the second statement will.

 3. Else If ladder
 ```bash
 if [ expression1 ]